 *CAVEAT: In the event of an actual zombie attack, you want to not get their attention.
 In that case, covering yourself in printouts of your low-converting Facebook ads and failed product launches is your safest route to being overlooked and ignored.

-Image: “Zombies!!!” by Travis Nicholson, via Flickr Creative Commons License
+Images: “Zombies!!!” by Travis Nicholson and “Hand Phones on the Subway” by theWolf, via Flickr Creative Commons License

 If You Liked This Post